jelic98/cv/index.md

 __Android__
 `Dec 2017 - Now`

-App that allows users to be notified in real time about an available parking place near them and to easily navigete to it.
+App that allows users to be notified in real time about an available parking place near them.
+UI with bigger buttons and less text makes this app suitable for drivers.
 Handles parking place payments via SMS.
 Other mode of this app is made for traffic wardens to help them easily check illegal parked vehicles.

 [Available on Google Play](https://play.google.com/store/apps/details?id=com.synvolt.parkirajme)